awsdocs/amazon-connect-admin-guide/doc_source/transfer.md

 + **Agent**—Contacts are transferred to a specific agent as part of a contact flow\.
 + **Queue**—Contacts are transferred to a queue as part of a contact flow\.
 **Important**
-Agent and Queue quick connects only appear in the CCP when an agent transfers a call\.
+Agent and Queue quick connects only appear in the CCP when an agent goes to transfer a contact\.

 **To create a quick connect**